jlmoraleshellin/pyvaem/README.md

 - `ValueError` - Parameter value out of range or invalid
 - `TypeError` - Incorrect data type
 - `RuntimeError` - Command execution failed
+- `ConnectionError` - Failed to connect to VAEM device

 All valve operations are automatically wrapped with error checking and clearing.